MEK9350 – Stochastic and Nonlinear Ocean Waves

-- To compute the Fourier transform, Fourier series and DFT (Discrete Fourier Transform) by hand and on computer, and account for the relationship between Fourier series and DFT, aliasing, Nyquist frequency and Parsevals theorem.
+- know how to compute the Fourier transform, Fourier series and DFT (Discrete Fourier Transform) by hand and on computer, and account for the relationship between Fourier series and DFT, aliasing, Nyquist frequency and Parsevals theorem;

-- To describe ocean waves as a stochastic process, and have knowledge of relevant properties for stochastic processes for ocean waves such as stationary and weakly stationary process, ergodic process and narrow band process.
+- know how to describe ocean waves as a stochastic process, and have knowledge of relevant properties for stochastic processes for ocean waves such as stationary and weakly stationary process, ergodic process and narrow band process;

-- Elementary wave statistics including skewness and kurtosis.
-Relevant distributions including normal distribution and Rayleigh distribution.
-Be able to explain what we mean by Gaussian sea, wave height, significant wave height, crest height and freak waves.
+- be able to explain what we mean by Gaussian sea, wave height, significant wave height, crest height and freak waves;

-- To compute the wave spectrum as the Fourier transform of the auto correlation function and use the Fourier transform to estimate spectrum.
-Know about spectrum in several dimensions, including wave vector spectrum, wavenumber spectrum, frequency spectrum and directional spectrum.
+- know how to compute the wave spectrum as the Fourier transform of the auto correlation function and use the Fourier transform to estimate spectrum;

-- To explain the meaning of nonlinear wave resonance for gravity waves, and distinguish between free and bound waves.
+- know how to explain the meaning of nonlinear wave resonance for gravity waves, and distinguish between free and bound waves;

-- Basic knowledge of the difference between linear and nonlinear statistical distributions for crest heights and wave heights.
+- have basic knowledge of the difference between linear and nonlinear statistical distributions for crest heights and wave heights;

-- Knowledge of simple models for nonlinear evolution of wave trains, and corresponding nonlinear phenomena such as modulational instability of Stokes waves.
+- have knowledge of simple models for nonlinear evolution of wave trains, and corresponding nonlinear phenomena such as modulational instability of Stokes waves.